-According to the book, while working for an uncle at a newspaper and publishing house in Cologne, Hermann began to read accounts of the New World, America and the opportunities it had to offer.
-Then when his older sister tried to elope with a young man from the village, the family intervened and prevented a marriage from going forward.
-Already with child, Hermann, along with his brother Karl accompanied their sister to New York where she was placed with Catholic Nuns to have her baby.
+So why would this seemingly well-to-do family of German nobility decide to relocate to America?
+According to the book, while working for an uncle at a newspaper and publishing house in Cologne, Hermann read accounts of the New World and the opportunities it had to offer.
+When his older sister eloped with a man from the village, the family intervened preventing the marriage from going forward.
+Already with child, Hermann, along with his brother Karl accompanied their sister to New York.
+There she was placed with Catholic Nuns to have her baby.
 This was Hermann’s chance in America.

 More Than Memories

-Today as I write this bit of history for my BLOG, I realize how valuable our trip to the Steinbüchel estate was.
+As I write this account, I realize how valuable our trip to the Steinbüchel estate was.
 The links in this post to maps and the current state of that manor house, would be less solid had we not walked those places ourselves.
-The fact that we not only walked the streets of the German Steinbüchels, but also walk the halls in our own home of those who came to America is quite surreal.
+The fact that we walked the streets of the German Steinbüchels, and daily walk the halls in our own home of those who came to America is quite surreal.
 By the way, we did get the flatware which is connected to the house as well.
 As I said, another time.

 Your Stories are a Gift Waiting to be Given